JavaScript: const Declaration

 Constant of Array

 if a Array value is declared constant, the array itself can still change.
-Because the value is a reference to the object.
+Because the value is a reference to the object and changing element or length does not change the reference.

 Constant of Object